Sanford (TV series): Syndication

 Sanford has not been included in the syndication package with Sanford and Son.
 However, reruns aired on BET throughout the 1990s.
 The show returned to BET in March 2008.
 To celebrate the return, an all day marathon of all 26 episodes occurred on March 8, 2008 to celebrate Daylight Saving Time as 'San-forward'.
 In 2022, the complete series became available to stream for free on Tubi.
+But as of March 2023, only 12 episodes are available to stream.